koendv/vacuum-pump-controller/README.md

 After *autotune*, if the calculated settings seem correct, use ``w`` to store these settings in non-volatile memory.
 If you choose not to save, the old settings will be restored after the next reset or power cycle.

-Run *autotune* again if the system has changed, a different vacuum pump or vacuum vessel has been installed.
+Run *autotune* again if the system has changed, firmware has been updated, a different vacuum pump or vacuum vessel has been installed.

 #### Write
 The ``w`` write command saves Kp, Ki, Kd, setpoint, and logging to non-volatile memory.
 The saved values will be restored on power-up.